sablier-labs/solana-indexers/README.md

 #### 3. Add ENV variables in the `.env`

 Check the `.env.example` located at the root of the repository for required secrets.
-To run subqueries locally you'll only need a `HELIUS_RPC_KEY` set (alternatively you can edit `apps/*-subquery/project.ts` and add your own RPC)
+To run subqueries locally you'll only need a `HELIUS_RPC_KEY` and/or `ONFINALITY_RPC_KEY` set (alternatively you can edit `apps/*-subquery/project.ts` and add your own RPC)

 ### Development 👨‍💻